matteobarbera/mavlab_wiki_fork/RC-TX-standard.md

 See https://github.com/tudelft/tx_configs

 # PC JOYSTICKS

 Flight with non separated TX e.g. over data-link is NOT allowed for ROC operations, for ROC-light is should be discussed.
+[Settings to be found here](https://github.com/tudelft/tx_configs/sm_600)

 # TX DISPLAY
 All TX displays should be monochrome full sun lit readable and readable in the dark